maxludden/supergene-v2/books/book08/md/chapter-2520.md

 “That Dollar just soloed the Gold Armor General.
 Am I seeing this correctly?”

-“It was too f*cking scary.
+“It was too fucking scary.
 Dollar is too powerful.
 He just soloed a deified as a King.
 Can any of the Extreme King do such a thing?”

 “Even someone else could do this, there’s no way they could do it as casually as Dollar did.
 He must be a deified pretending to be a King.”